 Yes, an assistant agent can continue to inspect properties and complete sales inspection reports for sales or property management.
-However, you, or the licensee entering into the agency agreement for the property, will need to ensure that the inspection is carried out properly and be satisfied that the contents of the inspection report are true and accurate.
+However, both the assistant agent preparing the inspection report and the licensee entering into the agency agreement for the property, will need to ensure that the inspection is carried out properly and be satisfied that the contents of the inspection report are true and accurate.

 Can I be held liable for any breaches or inaccuracies in agreements that I sign?

 Yes, as a signatory to the agreement, you are confirming the agreement is correct and complies with the legislation.
 If there is a breach or inaccuracy, you may be penalised.